FocusComputers elaborating information

 - Learner is … a computer algorithm

-- Learning is … organizing, analyzing, connecting, and logically extending information
+- Learning is … organizing, analyzing, connecting, extracting, and logically extending information

 - Teaching is … self-teaching through recursive learning cycles

-SynopsisDeep Learning refers to iterative machine learning algorithms in which each layer of non-linear processing uses output from the previous layer to form a hierarchy of concepts.
+SynopsisDeep Learning, which is a sub discourse to Machine Learning, refers to iterative machine learning algorithms in which each layer of non-linear processing uses output from the previous layer to form a hierarchy of concepts.
 While loosely based on the processing and communication patterns of neurological patterns, machine structures and functions are entirely different from biological brains.
 Deep Learning algorithms have been useful for speech recognition, computer vision, and social network filtering.
 They’ve also been applied to generate complicated mathematical proofs, play sophisticated games, and generate advanced models of complex natural systems.

 Authors and/or Prominent InfluencesRina Dechter; Igor Aizenberg